AgoraIO-Community/visionOS-Quickstart/docs/GUIDE.md

 ![](/docs/images/blog_avp5_plist.png "plist")

-You should confirm your permission for allowing the app to use your VisionPro’s camera and microphone.
+You should confirm your permission to allow the app to use your VisionPro’s camera and microphone.
 Once you join the channel, you should see yourself in your avatar form and the remote user should show up on your screen!

 ![](/docs/images/blog_avp6_device.gif "device")